thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 # Tell, Don't Ask

-The Tell, Don't Ask principle advises developers to tell objects what you want done, rather than querying objects and making decisions for them.
+The Tell, Don't Ask principle advises developers to tell objects what they want done, rather than querying objects and making decisions for them.

 Consider the following example: